microsoft/vscode-cosmosdb/README.md

 - View your MongoDB database account by [signing in to Azure](#managing-azure-subscriptions) or attaching with a connection string
 - Optionally configure the setting `mongo.shell.path` if your mongo executable is not already on your system's PATH (many of the common commands have built-in support and do not require the Mongo shell to be installed - see [Prerequisites](#prerequisites))
 - Click on "New Mongo Scrapbook" in the tree title bar
-- Use the CodeLens to connect to a database
+- Click on "Connect to a database" to indicate which database to run the commands against
 - Enter your commands and/or comments, eg: `db.<collectionName>.find()`
 - IntelliSense (auto-completions) will be provided
 - Click on "Execute" above a command to execute it, or press `CMD+"` (Mac) or `CTRL+"` (Windows and Linux) to execute the line with the cursor.